 Little Free Libraries:

 FOCAL has installed three Little Free Libraries around Cary, with help from a local Boy Scout.
-They are located at the Cary Park District Community Center, Kraus Senior Center, and Greenfields Park.
+They are located at the Cary Park District Community Center, Kraus Senior Center, and Greenfields Park (see map below).
 View our slideshow to learn more about our Little Free Libraries.
 Learn more about Little Free Libraries.

 Who we are…